mfkiwl/openCologne-PCIE/README.md

 > - [ ] Software driver and TestApp
 > - [ ] Debug and bringup

-- [ ] Implement it all in GateMate, pushing it through PNR and timing closure.
-Work with nextpnr/ProjectPeppercorn developers to identify and resolve issues
+- [ ] Implement it all in GateMate, pushing it through nextPNR and timing closure
+> - [ ] Work with nextpnr/ProjectPeppercorn developers to identify and resolve issues

 - [ ] Port to LiteX
+> - [ ] Work with LiteX developers to resolve issues

 - [ ] Present project challenges and achievements at (at least) two trade fairs or conference
 >- [ ] FPGA Conference Europe